-From 1975 to 1977, the Colts edged the powerhouse Miami Dolphins for the AFC East crown, largely on the strength of Lydell’s all-around play.
+From 1975 to 1977, the Colts edged the powerhouse Miami Dolphins for the AFC East crown on the strength of Jones's golden arm and Lydell’s all-around play.
 He topped 1,000 yards as a running back all three seasons and led the AFC in receptions again in 1975 and 1977.
 He was a second-team All-Pro in 1976 and 1977.

 Alas, the Colts did not have the horses to reach the Super Bowl in those glory years.
-They lost in the playoffs to Harris and the Steelers in 1975 and 1976, and to the Raiders in a wild overtime game in 1977.
+They lost in the playoffs to Harris and the Steelers in 1975 and 1976, and to the Raiders in the “Ghost to the Post” overtime game in 1977.